What if Peter Pan grew up?Hook

 - "The Reason You Suck" Speech: "You know you're not really Peter Pan.
 This is just a dream!
 When you wake up, you'll be Peter Banning: a cold selfish man who drinks too much, is obsessed with success and runs and hides from his wife and children!"

 Rufio, if I'm a maggot burger, why don't you just EAT ME!!!
 You Two Toned, Zebra headed, slime coated Paramecium brain.
 MUNCHING ON YOUR OWN MUCUS, SUFFERING FROM PETER PAN ENVY

 Don't-Ask: What's a Paramecium brain?

-Replacement Goldfish: Peter's parents were pretty cold, forgetting all about their lost baby when they have another kid.
+- Replacement Goldfish: If you look at it from the perspective of the very young Peter, his parents were pretty cold, forgetting all about their lost baby when they have another kid.
 On the other hand, since Peter doesn't seem to notice decades pass by during his infrequent visits to Wendy, a lot of time could have passed between his parent's devastation at the loss of Peter and the birth of their other child.